ashwinvis/phd-thesis/chapter_00_4_results.md

 \nabla^2 \theta$.
 As a result the strong nonlinear wave energy cascade as shown by dominance of $\Pi_{VWW}$ in almost all scales and $\Pi_{WWW}$ in intermediate and small scales.
-On the right, we force in available potential energy $\E_P$, and due to system rotation, the potential-vortical modes are also excited.
+On the right, we force in available potential energy $E_P$, and due to system rotation, the potential-vortical modes are also excited.
 As a consequence we see that the large scales are dominated by
 $\Pi_{VVW}$ and smaller scales by $\Pi_{VWW}$.
 The total energy flux $Pi$ is positive at scales smaller than $k_f$, which implies forward energy cascade.